skeletonkey/Erik/README.md

     This will also force the mode into text.
 Passing 'html' will not work - it'll be ignored.

 - logger - use Log::Log4perl to write all information as 'debug'
+- on|off - initial state of debugging output on/off - Default: on
 - pid - print Process ID to each line
 - report - print report when process is done

     Currently, this is just a summary of the methods that were called with a count.

 - stderr - print everything to STDERR instead of STDOUT
+- text|html - the expected output format - Default: text

+    If neither is provided then it will attempt to guess by checking %ENV for any keys starting with HTTP\_.

+- time - pre-pend log lines with a human readable timestamp
+- time\_stats - pre-pend log lines with timing stats: seconds since last log line - seconds since start of program

 # ENVIRONMENTAL VARIABLE